Flight of the Bumblebee: Overview

 The music of this number recurs in modified form during the ensuing tableau (Act III, Tableau 2), at the points when the Bumblebee appears during the scene: it stings the two evil sisters on the brow, blinds Babarikha (the instigator of the plot to trick Saltan at the beginning into sending his wife away), and in general causes havoc at the end of the tableau.
 The readers of Alexander Pushkin's original poem, upon which this opera is based, will note that Gvidon is supposed to go on three separate trips to Saltan's kingdom, each of which requires a transformation into a different insect.

 "Flight of the Bumblebee" is recognizable for its frantic pace when played up to tempo, with nearly uninterrupted runs of chromatic sixteenth notes.
 It is not so much the pitch or range of the notes that are played that challenges the musician, but simply the musician's ability to move to them quickly enough.
 Because of this and its complexity, it requires a great deal of skill to perform.
 Often in popular culture, it is thought of as being notoriously hard to play.

 In the "Tsar Saltan" suite, the short version is commonly played, taking less than two minutes.
 In the Opera version, the three-minute fifty-five-second version is performed.

-In popular culture

-In Chaplin's 1925 The Gold Rush it appears when The Tramp tries to escape the falling cabin.

-The radio program The Green Hornet used "Flight of the Bumblebee" as its theme music, blended with a hornet buzz created on a theremin.
-The music became so strongly identified with the show and the character that it was retained as the theme for the 1940s movie serial and the later TV series.
-The TV version was orchestrated by Billy May and conducted by Lionel Newman, with trumpet solo by Al Hirt, in a jazz style nicknamed "Green Bee".
-This particular version was later featured in the 2003 film Kill Bill.